CatInTheLab/Long_Read_Tutorial/README.md

 ---

-# 4. Example Dataset
+# 3. Example Dataset

-The example dataset used in this tutorial is:
+The example 16S DNA dataset used in this tutorial is:

 **Rapid library preparation from 16S gene amplified from soil metagenomic DNA isolated from different stages**

+The run is stored on NCBI,here: https://www.ncbi.nlm.nih.gov/sra/SRX25347677[accn] The SRA ID is SRR29850036.

+The example RNA dataset used in this tutorial is:

+**RNAseq of Philippine tarantulas**

-The run is stored on NCBI,here: https://www.ncbi.nlm.nih.gov/sra/SRX25347677?utm_source=chatgpt.com.
+The run is stored on NCBI,here: https://www.ncbi.nlm.nih.gov/sra/SRX27848373[accn].
-The SRA ID is SRR29850036.
+The SRA ID is SRR32537182.

 The FASTQ file is in the raw_data folder, inside the raw_reads file: